LEKoval/BIOS-611-Project-1/README.md

 > docker run -v $(pwd):/home/rstudio -p 8787:8787 -e PASSWORD=yourpassword -t project1_env

 You will then need to connect your machine to port 8787.

+### Makefile

+The Makefile is a nice resource to understand the aims and capabilities of the project.

+For example, to generate the preliminary figures as seen above, you can use the command
+> make figures/cause_line_prelim.png